 The Bachelor's Degree in Visual Arts articulates the different traditions as well as inter and transdisciplinary approaches to art to mold critical artists, who are trained for the demands of today's artistic practice.

-At the University of the Arts, diverse modes of learning and inquiry converge both research on art and arts research.
+At the University of the Arts, diverse approaches to learning and inquiry bring together research on art and arts research.

 The academic offers at the University of the Arts are technology-based, diverse, relevant, and of high quality.
 Its model of higher education in the arts is nationally and internationally recognized.